Tailor-made India Holidays

 Translating as 'Land of the Coconuts' Kerala is awash with verdant backwaters and is known as God's Own Country.
 Experience the relaxed rivers, postcard-perfect beaches, sensational food and laid-back lifestyle of this sleepy region.

-The Himalaya is the world's greatest mountain range, a 1800-mile mass of white-tipped peaks and valleys that runs from Afghanistan to the border of south-west China.
+The Himalayas are the world's greatest mountain range, a 1800-mile mass of white-tipped peaks and valleys that runs from Afghanistan to the border of south-west China that includes the world's highest peak, Mount Everest.

 What to do in India